jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_ISI/instruments.rst

 ISI introduced a new mechanism for the instrument's roll sometime around 2020.
 Instead of using a cable, the roll is now controlled using a gear.
 This affects the coupling matrix used to convert actuator to joint values.
-The scaling factor is different and the direction is reversed.
+The scaling factor is different, and the direction is reversed.
 It is very important to make sure you have the correct instrument definition file.
 You can check if you have a "geared" instrument by looking at the mating disks or the revision